SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/index.md

 ---

 ## Model 1
+This model is an example provided by GoldSim in their basic course and can be found [here](https://www.goldsim.com/Courses/BasicGoldSim/Unit3/Lesson2/).
+You can find a video of how to build my own version of the model in the repository <https://github.com/SergioCoboLopez/Workshop_ESA/tree/main/data/videos>

-This model has not been built by me.
+has not been built by me.
 It is an example provided by GoldSim and can be found [here](https://www.goldsim.com/Courses/BasicGoldSim/Unit3/Lesson2/).
 However, it is a very good example to familiarize ourselves with GoldSim and how it works.

 ## Model 2
 This is our version of a Lotka-Volterra system.